section-engineering-education/engineering-education/articles/an-overview-of-teradata-rdbms/index.md

-In this era of Big Data, companies are using data-driven approaches to improve various aspects of their businesses.
-Data used by these businesses is complex, huge and evolving, which requires an effective tool for managing it.
+In this era of Big Data, companies are using data-driven approaches to improve their businesses' various aspects.
+These businesses' data is complex, huge, and evolving, which requires an effective tool for managing it.
 Teradata is an open and scalable database management system that can enable businesses to improve their outcomes using data management tools.
 This system is used in various industries such as manufacturing, health care, and transport to optimize their processes.

 This article takes you through this system and provides an overview of various aspects such as the importance, features, and architecture of Teradata.
 It also explains how Teradata works and highlights its real-life applications.